joedf/pocket.widget/README.md

 Simple widget to showcase your latest saved articles on [Pocket](https://getpocket.com).

+**Note:** Pocket is shutting down or has been shutdown.
+For more information, see here: https://support.mozilla.org/en-US/kb/future-of-pocket

 ## Usage
 Simply run `pocket-api.py 1234-abcd1234abcd1234abcd1234` with your [consumer key](https://getpocket.com/developer/docs/authentication) to generate the `widget.html` in the `src\web` folder.